carmecorbi/mcv-c5-team1/week3/README.md

 | **Loss**    | 0.38       | 0.65            | 0.67      |

 ## Change the text representation level among wordpiece-level and word-level.

+### Wordpiece-level Text Representation
+In this approach, the model uses a BERT-based tokenizer from HuggingFace, which tokenizes text into subword units (wordpieces).
+**Encoding**: Convert a sequence of words into a list of token IDs using the BERT wordpiece ↔ idx mapping.
+Special tokens <CLS> (start) and <SEP> (end) are used, with padding added to ensure all input sequences are of equal length.
+**Decoding**: Convert token IDs back into word sequences using the tokenizer.

 ## Change the encoder of the baseline model: VGG-16